 {\it Introduction.} Topological insulators represent nowadays a pillar of condensed-matter physics~\cite{hasan2010,qi2011}, defining a class of materials that are fundamentally distinct from ordinary band insulators.
 Their history originates in the early days of the integer quantum Hall effect, where topology plays a prominent role~\cite{thouless1982,haldane1988}.
 Here, time-reversal symmetry is broken and different quantum states are possible, which can be distinguished by the total Chern number of occupied bands.
 This leads to a ${\mathbb Z}$ classification of distinct topological states in two dimensions, different from conventional band insulators.
-More recently, the idea of enforcing time-reversal symmetry gave a terrific boost to the field~\cite{kane2005}.
-In two dimensions, only two possibilities exist, trivial (${\mathbb Z}_2$-even) and topological (${\mathbb Z}_2$-odd) states, which cannot be adiabatically connnected to each other.
-A huge progress in the characterization and classification has been obtained in non-interacting systems, where the inspection of Bloch or Wannier wave functions allows a straightforward determination of their properties~\cite{vanderbilt}.
+A major step forward has been achieved when it was realized that enforcing the time-reversal symmetry the situation changes radically~\cite{kane2005}.
+In this case, only two possibilities are left, thus leading a ${\mathbb Z}_2$ classification, where trivial (${\mathbb Z}_2$-even) and topological (${\mathbb Z}_2$-odd) states exist.
+Their full characterization has been obtained in non-interacting systems, where the inspection of Bloch or Wannier wave functions allows a straightforward determination of their properties~\cite{vanderbilt}.
 For example, trivial and topological states can be distinguished by looking at the time-reversal polarization, which can be computed in terms of Wannier centers~\cite{fu2006,soluyanov2011,gresch2016}.
 In addition, whenever inversion symmetry is present, the computation is reduced to the determination of the parity of occupied states at time-reversal momenta~\cite{fu2007}.